petaverse-cloud/pv-docs-site/docs/petority/devices/devices-info.md

 **Bluetooth Status:**

-A Bluetooth icon or indicator will be displayed if the connection is active
+View the Bluetooth Status of the device's connection to ensure reliable communication.

 **Signal Strength:**